 AK House by Pitsou Kedem Architects

-The flat roof extends the full length of the structure and folds into side walls to seamlessly enwrap the interior space.
-When looking at the house from the side, the walls confuse the eye, making it impossible to perceive where they begin and end and resulting in a unified and continuous façade.
-This structural uniformity is further enhanced by the uniform materiality of the roof and the solid walls, which are constructed of exposed concrete.
-Vast expanses of wood-clad and glass walls stretch between the concrete walls, separating the interior and the exterior, and allowing easy movement into and out of the house.
-It is a floor plan that facilitates a natural flow of air and light to all of the house’s interior spaces, private and public alike.
+The flat roof spans the entire length of the structure, folding into side walls to seamlessly enclose the interior space.
+From the side, the walls create an optical illusion, making it difficult to discern where they begin and end, resulting in a unified and continuous façade.
+This structural uniformity is amplified by the consistent materiality of the exposed concrete roof and solid walls.
+Expansive wood-clad and glass walls bridge the concrete walls, separating the interior and exterior while enabling easy movement in and out of the house.
+This floor plan encourages a natural flow of air and light to all interior spaces, both private and public.

-In order to regulate the light, we created wooden louvre elements that screen and reflect sunbeams, at times creating dramatic shadows across the walls of the house.
+To regulate light, we designed wooden louvre elements that screen and reflect sunbeams, occasionally casting dramatic shadows across the house’s walls.

-One reaches the main entrance via a bridge crossing an impressive sunken courtyard that brings light into the basement and offers a safe play area, while intensifying the sense of height of the front facade.
-The front door is concealed in a wall clad in wooden panels, which echo the wooden louvres located on other sides of the house.
+The main entrance is accessed via a bridge over an impressive sunken courtyard, which illuminates the basement and provides a secure play area while amplifying the front façade’s sense of height.
+The front door is hidden within a wall clad in wooden panels, echoing the wooden louvres found on other sides of the house.

-Running through the length of the rectangle, steel staircases are anchored between concrete walls.
-The open treads of the staircases bring an airiness to the upper floor, where a mesh railing borders the corridor to add a sense of openness as you approach the rooms leading off it.
-The qualities of the mesh are again used in the handrails leading down to the basement.
-In addition, the family and guest rooms located in the basement all face onto the sunken courtyard to the front of the house and get natural light throughout the daylight hours.
+Steel staircases, anchored between concrete walls, run the length of the rectangle.
+The open treads contribute an airy quality to the upper floor, where a mesh railing lines the corridor for added openness approaching the adjoining rooms.
+The mesh material is also utilized in the handrails leading to the basement.
+Furthermore, the family and guest rooms in the basement face the sunken courtyard at the front of the house, receiving natural light throughout the day.

-Locating the house to one side of the lot leaves a large garden that can be viewed from all rooms in the house.
-As the rooms are located next to one another, they all overlook the garden and swimming pool.
-This configuration provides every space in the house with exterior frontage.
-The view from the upper floor is through the wooden louvres – a feature that gives clear sightings of the pool and garden while retaining privacy in the rooms.
-The living areas, in particular, offer uninterrupted views across the garden and the swimming pool set in a natural green surround and reflected back into the house to give an even greater sense of space and oneness with nature.
+Positioning the house to one side of the lot allows for a large garden visible from all rooms.
+With the rooms adjacent to each other, they all overlook the garden and swimming pool.
+This layout affords every space exterior frontage.
+The view from the upper floor is filtered through wooden louvres, offering clear vistas of the pool and garden while maintaining privacy.
+The living areas, in particular, boast uninterrupted views of the garden and swimming pool nestled in a natural green setting, reflecting back into the house for an enhanced sense of space and unity with nature.

 Photography by Amit Geron